Dana Thomas: Career

 In 2019, she wrote the screenplay for Salvatore Ferragamo: The Shoemaker of Dreams, an award-winning feature-length documentary directed by Oscar-nominated Italian filmmaker Luca Guadagnino.
 The film had its world premiere at the Venice Film Festival on September 5, 2020.
 Prior to, Sony Pictures Classics acquired worldwide distribution rights to the film, excluding Italy.

 Thomas is a member of the Anglo-American Press Association in Paris and the Overseas Press Club.
 She taught journalism at The American University of Paris from 1996 to 1999.
 In 1987, she received the Society of Professional Journalists Sigma Delta Chi Foundation Scholarship and the Ellis Haller Award for Outstanding Achievement in Journalism.

 In 2017, Thomas was a fellow at the Logan Nonfiction Program of the Carey Institute for Global Good.

+In 2023, Thomas won the Signal Awards' prize for Best Host (Current Events) for her podcast The Green Dream, about sustainability.